Increasing Risk: Dynamic Mean-Preserving Spreads: On the fundamental difference between a DMPS and an increase in variance in a dynamic setting

-where $\hat{b}$ is a Bernoulli random variable with $\mathrm{Prob}\left\{ \hat{b}=b+\sqrt{2\lambda }\right\} =\mathrm{Prob}\left\{ \hat{b}=b-\sqrt{ 2\lambda }\right\} =1/2$ and hence $\hat{b}$ is drawn from the probability density function $p(x)dx$:
+where $\hat{b}$ is a Bernoulli random variable with $\mathrm{Prob}\left\{ \hat{b}=b\pm \sqrt{2\lambda }\right\} =1/2$ and hence $\hat{b}$ is drawn from the probability density function $p(x)dx$:

 where $\delta (x-z)dx$ is the Dirac mass at $z$.
-Using a martingale approach, \citeasnoun{Karatzas1997} establishes that, provided the support of $p_{b}(x)$ lies strictly in $\mathbb{R}^{+}$ or in $\mathbb{R}^{-}$, the optimal control in presence of a random drift $\hat{b}$ can be directly obtained from the deterministic case by a simple substitution $b\mapsto \hat{ b}(t)=\mathbb{E}\left\{ \hat{b}\mid \mathcal{F}(t)\right\} $, where $\hat{b} (t)$ is the conditional expectation of $\hat{b}$ given the observation of the process up to time $t$.
+Using a martingale approach, \cite{Karatzas1997} establishes that, provided the support of $p_{b}(x)$ lies strictly in $\mathbb{R}^{+}$ or in $\mathbb{R}^{-}$, the optimal control in the presence of a random drift $\hat{b}$ can be directly obtained from the deterministic case by a simple substitution $b\mapsto \hat{ b}(t)=\mathbb{E} \{ \hat{b}\mid \mathcal{F}(t) \} $, where $\hat{b} (t)$ is the conditional expectation of $\hat{b}$ given the observation of the process up to time $t$.
 This is called the Certainty Equivalence Principle (CEP).
-Conversely, for cases where the support $p_{b}(x)$ crosses the origin, the CEP is violated and the resulting optimal control is also explicitly calculated in \citeasnoun{Karatzas1997}.
-Clearly, in the deterministic situation of equation (\ref{KARA1}), one can write $ p_{b}(x)=\delta (b-x)$ and, for $b\neq 0$ the support of $p_{b}(x)$ never crosses the origin.
+Conversely, for cases where the support $p_{b}(x)$ crosses the origin, the CEP is violated and the resulting optimal control is also explicitly calculated in \cite{Karatzas1997}.
+Clearly, in the Gaussian case, one can write $ p_{b}(x)=\delta (b-x)$ and, for $b\neq 0,$ the support of $p_{b}(x)$ never crosses the origin.
 Then for all values of $\sigma $, the CEP holds.
-This is not the case for the DMPS process in equation (\ref{KARA2}) or equivalently ( \ref{KARA3}).
-Here, when $\sqrt{2\lambda }>b$, the support of $p_{b}(x)$ is not entirely contained in $\mathbb{R}^{+}$ (or $\mathbb{R}^{-}$), and therefore the CEP does not hold.
-This clearly shows that a DMPS is not equivalent to a simple modification of the variance parameter $\sigma $ lying in front of a WGN.
+This is not the case for the DMPS process of equation (\ref{KARA3}).
+Here, when $\sqrt{2\lambda }>b$, the support of $p_{b}(x)$ is simultaneously contained in $\mathbb{R}^{+}$ and $\mathbb{R}^{-}$: hence, the CEP does not hold and the optimal control cannot be obtained by a simple substitution of $\hat{b}$.
+This clearly shows that a DMPS is not equivalent to a modification of the variance parameter $\sigma $ lying in front of a WGN.